Health Data Privacy Notice

 5. Safeguards

-Hollis Health applies administrative, technical, and physical safeguards designed to protect PHI in partner-clinical workflows, which may include:
+Hollis Health applies administrative, technical, and physical safeguards designed to protect health information in provider-coordination workflows, which may include:

 - encryption in transit and at rest where appropriate;